TOPG6969/DataStructures-Algorithms/README.md

 # DataStructures-Algorithms
-This Repository contains all basic and important datastructures and algorithms program structures that one will need for placements.
+This Repository contains all basic and important ,datastructures and algorithms program structures that one will need for placements.